open5e/open5e/source/classes/monk.rst

 You gain the following benefits while you are unarmed or wielding only monk weapons and you aren’t wearing armor or wielding a shield:

--  You can use Dexterity instead of Strength for the attack and damage > rolls of your unarmed strikes and monk weapons.
+-  You can use Dexterity instead of Strength for the attack and damage rolls of your unarmed strikes and monk weapons.

--  You can roll a d4 in place of the normal damage of your unarmed > strike or monk weapon.
-This die changes as you gain monk levels, > as shown in the Martial Arts column of the Monk table.
+-  You can roll a d4 in place of the normal damage of your unarmed strike or monk weapon.
+This die changes as you gain monk levels, > ashown in the Martial Arts column of the Monk table.

--  When you use the Attack action with an unarmed strike or a monk > weapon on your turn, you can
+-  When you use the Attack action with an unarmed strike or a monk weapon on your turn, you can

 make one unarmed strike as a bonus action.
 For example, if you take the Attack action and attack with a quarterstaff, you can also make